oven-lab/tuya_cloud_map_extractor/README.md

 ### Using HACS
-This integration is not yet in HACS default repository, but can be manually installed via HACS.
+This integration is included in the HACS default repository.
+Just search for Tuya cloud map extractor and install!
-Add this repository as a custom repository in HACS, and install as normal.

 ### Manually